 Open Live Writer is one of the most popular blog editors for the Windows platform.
 You can create new and edit previous blog posts, see what they’ll look like on your blog before publishing, and set up multiple blogs.

 You can add things like images, videos, and Bing maps.
-There are also 100+ plugins that you can use with Open Live Writer to add more features and increase its functionality.
-Best of all, Open Live Writer is one of the best free blogging tools.
+There are also 100+ plugins that you can use with Open Live Writer in order to add more features and increase its functionality.
+Best of all, Open Live Writer is one of the free blogging tools.

 MailerLite is free for up to 1,000 subscribers, and once you surpass this mark, you have the choice to upgrade with them or move your list to another provider with more features.
 MailerLite offers free landing pages, tracking reports, and split A/B testing.